JulianZhang/sparkle/posts/hello-sparkle.md

 cluster?
 Does Sparkle somehow know how to serialize closures into a sequence of bytes, hand it to Spark, and tell Spark how to deserialize this closure on the other end of the wire?

+>?
+I don's really care about implementation details *yet*.
+>?
+What will I get?
+I'm just skipping over the technicalities because I want to get to what the promise is.
+So far it's unclear to me.

 That's where the `-XStaticPointers` [extension][extension-static-pointers] comes in.
 If you haven't heard